invokr/c9.ide.language.cpp/README.md

 These features are currently implemented:

  * Code completion
- * Linting
+ * Linting and Diagnostics
+ * File Outline (Classes, Functions, Includes)

+These features are planned:

+ * Jump to Definition / Declaration
+ * Full Clang-AST to JS converter (including documentation blocks)
+ * Type under cursor
+ * auto / typename / decltype Type resolution under cursor
+ * Better Icons / Better Outline support

 Code completion and linting are implemented using clang's libclang-c bindings.
-The initial parse of each translation unit (.c, .h) can take up to ten seconds, depending on the number and complexity of includes.
+The initial parse of each translation unit (.c, .h) can take up to one second, depending on the number and complexity of additional files to parse.

 Time for subsequent parses is greatly improved due to the build-in cache.

 Requirements
 ------------